Somnigroup (SGI)

 12. Is Now The Time To Buy Somnigroup?

-We cheer for all companies serving everyday consumers, but in the case of Somnigroup, we’ll be cheering from the sidelines.
-First off, its revenue growth was weak over the last five years.
-On top of that, Somnigroup’s Forecasted free cash flow margin suggests the company will ramp up its investments next year, and its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+Somnigroup doesn’t pass our quality test.
+On top of that, Somnigroup’s Forecasted free cash flow margin suggests the company will have more capital to invest or return to shareholders next year, and its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.